madeindjs/workflow.ts/README.md

 ### Create

-We'll first define an **interface** wich define properties we should receive from POST query.
+We'll first define an **interface** which define properties we should receive from POST query.
 We only want to receive `name` property as `String`.
 We'll use this interface to cast `req.body` object properties.
 This will prevent user to inject a parameters who we not want to save in database.
 This is a good practice.

 ```ts
 // lib/models/node.model.ts